Ajithkumarreddy123/cloud-serverless-project/README.md

 - **Amazon DynamoDB

 ## 📊 Architecture Diagram
-- You can see in my requiremnets files along with the  manifest files, and my project report
+- You can see the screenshot image and also any doubts in steps refer project-1.pdf

 ## 🔧 Setup and Deployment